solarsoft0/encore-better-auth/README.md

 - [Suggest new features and report issues](https://github.com/solarsoft0/encore-better-auth/issues)

 ## Security
 If you discover a security vulnerability in Better Auth, please email us at security@better-auth.com.
-For issues related to Encore Better Auth, contact me on the Encore Discord with the username: solar.
+For issues related to Encore Better Auth, please contact me on the Encore Discord with the username: solar.

-All reports will be promptly addressed, and you'll be credited accordingly.
+All security reports will be promptly addressed, and you will be credited accordingly for your contributions.

+## Acknowledgements

+This project would not exist without the contributions and support of the following amazing projects and teams:

+- The Better Auth team for creating and maintaining the core library.
+- The Encore team for their excellent TypeScript framework and comprehensive documentation.

+Your contributions and support are greatly appreciated!